Human Transport system, Structure of human circulatory system (heart, blood vessels & blood)

 They are vessels that carry blood from all the body parts to the heart, They carry deoxygenated blood, except the pulmonary veins which open into the left atrium (autricle) carrying oxygenated blood.

-Sites of these valves can be observed in the arm veins when the arm is tied tightly with a bandage (tourniquet) above the elbow, this was done by the English doctor William Harvey, who described the blood circulation in the 17th century, William Harvey studied the blood circulation in the 17th century after being discovered by the Arab doctor Ibn Al-Nafis in the 10th century.
+Sites of these valves can be observed in the arm veins when the arm is tied tightly with a bandage (tourniquet) above the elbow, this was done by the English doctor William Harvey, who described blood circulation in the 17th century, William Harvey studied the blood circulation in the 17th century after being discovered by the Arab doctor Ibn Al-Nafis in the 10th century.

 Capillaries